Big Pods - The Present and Future

 Benefits

-• tweens/teens developing supportive relationships with other adults and older peers.
-In return they can be mentors for younger children.
+• Tweens/teens developing supportive relationships with other adults and older peers.
+In return, they can be mentors for younger children.

 Member Collaboration

-The focus is place on first finding the people first and then figuring out what will be done second.
-This is reverse of what we are use to and leads to many open-ended directions that a pod or community could follow!
-Instead of specifics, Seeding School welcomes variety, unknown opportunities and the excitement of many people coming together to share their energy, time, resources and passions.
+This project is a collaboration between those involved and is an opportunity to learn how to build community together.
+We can all rise and take action.
+Collaboration through Seedling School is multi-layered and includes the caregiver, parent, child, nonprofit, community elder, teacher, local organizations, and educational spaces.
+The focus is placed on first finding the people and then figuring out what will be done second.
+This is the reverse of what we are used to and leads to many open-ended directions that a pod or community could follow!
+Instead of specifics, Seedling School welcomes variety, unknown opportunities, and the excitement of many people coming together to share their energy, time, resources, and passions.
 The sky is the limit for what can be created together.

 Learn More